NFPA 80: Fire Doors & Other Opening Protectives

 NFPA 80 is the standard for fire doors and other opening protectives.
 It governs installation, inspection, testing, and maintenance of every fire-rated opening in a commercial building — swinging fire doors, rolling steel fire doors, fire shutters, and fire windows.
 Where the building code (IBC) sets the rating required by wall type, NFPA 80 sets the rules that keep that rated assembly performing as listed for the life of the building.

 The headline requirement is the annual fire door inspection.
 Every commercial building with rated doors needs one performed yearly, with a written record kept available for the AHJ.
-NFPA 101 §7.2.1.15 references NFPA 80 as the inspection standard, and IBC §716.2.6.1 explicitly adopts NFPA 80 for installation, inspection, testing, and maintenance.
+The enforceable inspection-and-maintenance mandate comes through the fire code — IFC §705.2 requires opening protectives in fire-resistance-rated assemblies to be inspected and maintained per NFPA 80 — while NFPA 101 §7.2.1.15 references NFPA 80 directly in chapters such as assembly, educational, day-care, and residential board and care (healthcare occupancies reach it through §8.3.3.1 instead).
+IBC §716 governs the construction side: required ratings, labeling, and closing behavior.

-The current published edition is the 2025 edition.
-The 2022 edition is the most widely adopted in current AHJ enforcement; the 2019 and 2016 editions are still referenced by older state and local fire codes.
-Healthcare facilities under CMS jurisdiction follow the 2010 edition (referenced via the CMS-mandated 2012 edition of NFPA 101).
+The current published edition is the 2025 edition, with the 2028 edition already in development.
+Enforced editions vary by jurisdiction — many states enforce the 2016, 2019, or 2022 editions through their adopted building and fire codes — and healthcare facilities under CMS jurisdiction follow the 2010 edition (referenced via the CMS-mandated 2012 edition of NFPA 101).
 Always confirm which edition your AHJ enforces.
 The full standard text is available through the NFPA free access page.

 Who Is Responsible